 Erik Malone is the leader of the Peninsula San Diego Dojo.
 He has been practicing since 1995 when he started his journey at the Carnegie Mellon dojo in Pittsburgh, Pennsylvania under instructors Mark Ciancutti and Bruce Schmidt.
 After traveling to Portland, Oregon, for a few years, he finally moved down to San Diego in 2004 and began leading the Peninsula dojo shortly afterwards.

-Erik is a Sandan (3rd degree black belt) who has fought and placed in many tournaments within SKA.
+Erik is a Yodan (4th degree black belt) who has fought and placed in many tournaments within SKA.
 The highlight was when he was requested to fight for the U.S. team in France in 2014 and for the 60th anniversary in 2016.

-Jeff O’Steen is the dojo Manager of the Peninsula San Diego dojo.
-He has been practicing since 1993 when he started his journey at the Peninsula dojo in San Diego California under instructor Lisa McQuade.
+Jeff O’Steen was the manager of the Peninsula San Diego Dojo for 15 years.
+He has been practicing since 1993, when he started his journey under instructor Lisa McQuade.
+Jeff is a Shodan.

 Lisa McQuade is the founder of the Peninsula San Diego Dojo.
 Lisa ran the dojo for the first 8 years, before moving to Georgia in 1999.
 Currently, Lisa is an Adjunct Faculty member at the College of Charleston, teaching courses in Yoga and Sport & Exercise Psychology.
 Lisa is a Nidan with 19 special trainings.